D-anijel-S-tefanovic/D-anijel-S-tefanovic/README.md

 ### Hi there 👋

-I am aspiring Front End Developer based in Hamilton, ON, Canada.
+I am current Web Developer and aspiring Front End Developer based in Hamilton, ON, Canada.

   - 🔭 Currently engaged in finding a suitable job position,
-  - 🌱 While learning and constantly improving my Front End Development skills through various DIY projects.
+  - 🌱 While learning and constantly improving my Web - Front End Development skills through various DIY projects.

-📫 You can reach me at: danijel.stefanovic@mohawkcollege.ca
+📫 You can reach me at: danijel94stefanovic@gmail.com

 OR 👇